dgroomes/my-software/go/README.md

 * [x] DONE Can the algo be agnostic of case sensitivity?
 * [x] DONE What's up with whitespace handling?
 * [x] DONE Less pre-slicing
-* [ ] IN PROGRESS posix-nushell-compatibility-checker.
+* [x] PARTIAL (Unfortunately the new Nushell parser is missing a critical mass of cases) posix-nushell-compatibility-checker.
 For prototypical commands (command plus string args) I don't want the noise of the Nu raw string.
 Just allow the original command to exist.
    * DONE Scaffold.
    * DONE (Idk I think they are just there and that's fine) What are the top-level `*syntax.File` and `syntax.Stmt` types?
 Are those just always there?